Oikio/clean-architecture-fe/readme.md

 # Dispatcher
 Dispatcher is a stream of intents for useCases
-Dispacther provides dispatch method for intents
+Dispatcher provides dispatch method for intents

 # Intents
 Intents are dispatching events to Dispatcher